KalyanbrataIISc/StayFit/README.md

 # StayFit

 A Node.js application with Gemini AI integration capabilities.
+Use this to track your daily calorie intake using natural language.
+Please go the the setting and add your own Gemini API for uninterupted use.

 ## Setup